meteor/meteor/content/collections.md

 The advantage of a bulk operation is that it only requires a single round trip to MongoDB for the write, which usually means it is a *lot* faster.
 The downside is that if your migration is complex (which it usually is if you can't do an `.update(.., .., {multi: true})`), it can take a significant amount of time to prepare the bulk update.

-What this means is if users are accessing the site whilst the update is being prepared, it will likely go out of date!
+What this means is if users are accessing the site whilst the update is being prepared, it will likely go out of service!
 Also, a bulk update will lock the entire collection while it is being applied, which can cause a significant blip in your user experience if it takes a while.
 For these reason, you often need to stop your server and let your users know you are performing maintenance while the update is happening.

 We could write our above migration like so (note that you must be on MongoDB 2.6 or later for the bulk update operations to exist).
 We can access the native MongoDB API via [`Collection#rawCollection()`](http://docs.meteor.com/api/collections.html#Mongo-Collection-rawCollection):